Ayushjhax/s8cnft/README.md

 # Creating a Compressed Nft Collection!

-*Screenshot of this cool project of my and other Fellows NFT on both mainnet and devnet.*
+*Screenshot of this cool project of me and other Fellows NFT on both mainnet and devnet.*

 <table>
   <tr>